Sch3lp/scrambledeggs/docs/CaptainsLog.md

 This log serves to document all design decisions and problems we ran in to.

+## 2021, February 28th - Gradle Spring Cleaning!
+Ha!
+Wow!
+Much pun!

+Because we split the gradle conventions plugins into smaller bits, and because of the low dependency on spring stuff (only need @Component or whatever) it's now possible to drop that bootJar overriding hack.

+Also added `java-test-fixtures` to be able to share objects like TestBuilders etc. across modules.

 ## 2020, December 18th - Deciding which persistence mechanism to use for storing our events
 ### Options